 Selling price is the biggest factor to decide upon.
 Emotional pricing, or overvaluing businesses is common.
 Undervaluing salons, spas or barber shops also happens with sellers who are uneducated on the value to potential buyers, or are not confident in their business.

 Selling a beauty salon is not like recruiting or selling a house!
-The process actually combines the principals of both, the key is using the right platform to sell.
+The process actually combines the principles of both, the key is using the right platform to sell.

-Our selling service works the same for spas, barbershops and schools!
-Contact us today to see how we can make your hard work and assets into a sale.
+Our selling service works the same for spas, barber shops and schools!
+Contact us today about our salon business selling services to see how we can make the years hard work and assets into a successful sale!

 This is important, value-adding stuff for Owners